bradenacurtis801/ChessApp/README.md

 GAMEPLAY INSTRUCTIONS
 1) The game is played in the console, and the chessboard is an 8x8 board and displayed after each move.
-2) White is the upper case pieces located at the bottom of the board and black is lower case located at the top of the board.
-White will make the first move.
+2) RED is the lower case pieces located at the bottom of the board and BLUE is upper case located at the top of the board.
+Red will make the first move.
-3) The board is labeled as follows: From where WHITE sits, the ranks (rows) are labeled 1 through 8 (bottom to top).
+3) The board is labeled as follows: From where RED sits, the ranks (rows) are labeled 1 through 8 (bottom to top).
 The files (columns) are labeled A through H (left to right).
 4) Players take turns to make their moves.
 The format for entering a move is source-destination, e.g., A2-A4.